University of Manitoba, Faculty of Law: Programs

 Robson Hall currently offers J.D.
-(Juris Doctor) and a LL.M.
-(Master of Laws) programs.
-The latter program was brought into existence in 1949 by the Manitoba Law School and it was substantially revamped by the Faculty of Law in 1968.
+(Juris Doctor), LL.M.
+(Master of Laws) and M.H.R.
+(Master of Human Rights) programs.
+The LL.M. program was brought into existence in 1949 by the Manitoba Law School and it was substantially revamped by the Faculty of Law in 1968.
 Robson Hall is known for its advocacy and clinical components, which include several required and optional courses in legal advocacy, negotiation, legal methods, judge shadowing, mooting, and intensive clinical opportunities throughout the degree program.
 It continues to enjoy a national reputation as a practice-oriented clinical school and as a scholarly centre of legal learning with a human rights and indigenous practice focus.
 The school has won over thirteen Western Canada Moot Trial Competitions, and routinely places at national moot competitions.

+The Master of Human Rights (MHR) Program is the first graduate degree program in human rights in Canada.
+Launched in September 2019, this interdisciplinary program prepares students from various disciplinary backgrounds for careers in human rights advocacy.
+Housed within the Faculty of Law, the MHR program thrives through dynamic partnerships with the Faculties of Arts, Education, and Social Work, and is enriched by collaborations with leading centres such as the Centre for Human Rights Research, the Mauro Centre for Peace and Justice, and the National Centre for Truth and Reconciliation.

+The Master of Human Rights (MHR) program offers two streams: Practicum and Thesis.
+The Practicum stream combines coursework with 300 hours of field experience at a human rights organization, culminating in a Major Research Paper that links practical experience with academic theory.
+The Thesis stream emphasizes original research and requires the completion and oral defense of a substantial academic thesis.
+Both streams involve 18 credit hours of coursework and are comparable in academic depth and rigour.

 Robson Hall is home to the Marcel A. Desautels Centre for Private Enterprise and the Law.
 The Centre was formed with a mandate to "integrate the disciplines of law, business and the humanities as they apply to family-controlled and other private enterprises, the principal foundation of all economic activity in Canada."
 The Centre provides academic programs that allow students to be trained with the necessary skills to provide well-rounded legal representation and advice to a variety of private businesses.

 In 1999, the Faculty of Law established the Asper Chair of International Business and Trade Law.
 The Asper Chair "sponsors a variety of research including bi-annual academic conferences in international business and trade law".
 The program features "an internship program allows up to four students a year to work with the Asper Chair and creates opportunities for students to advance their education, while gaining skills necessary to pursue careers in law or business with an international focus".
 Additionally, students involved in the Asper program "have the opportunity to participate in international commercial dispute resolution competitions".